MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/xamarin.md

 System.Guid installId = MobileCenter.InstallId;
 ```

-## Disable the all services at runtime
+## Disable all services at runtime

 If you want to disable all Mobile Center services at once, use the `Enabled`-property.
 When disabled, the SDK will not forward any information to Mobile Center.